mengfanwu96/Headerfiles/README.md

 5. Create your own branch, do your adaptation, push when you're finished or to back up.

-6. Contact [me](mailto:muellegi@student.ethz.ch) if you need help with git or latex or life in general (no - not in that case).
+6. Contact [me](mailto:muellegi@student.ethz.ch) if you need help with git or latex or life in general.